 failover, failover mode

-Failover lets you configure two adaptive security appliances so that one will take over operation if the other one fails.
-The adaptive security appliance supports two failover configurations, Active/Active failover and Active/Standby failover.
+Failover lets you configure two ASAs so that one will take over operation if the other one fails.
+The ASA supports two failover configurations, Active/Active failover and Active/Standby failover.
 Each failover configuration has its own method for determining and performing failover.
 With Active/Active failover, both units can pass network traffic.
 Active/Active failover lets you configure load balancing on your network.
 Active/Active failover is only available on units running in multiple context mode.
 With Active/Standby failover, only one unit passes traffic while the other unit waits in a standby state.
 Active/Standby failover is available on units running in either single or multiple context mode.

 Greenwich Mean Time.
 Replaced by UTC (Coordinated Universal Time) in 1967 as the world time standard.

 general packet radio service.
 A service defined and standardized by the European Telecommunication Standards Institute.
 GPRS is an IP-packet-based extension of GSM networks and provides mobile, wireless, data communications

 Generic Routing Encapsulation described in RFCs 1701 and 1702.
 GRE is a tunneling protocol that can encapsulate a wide variety of protocol packet types inside IP tunnels, creating a virtual point-to-point link to routers at remote points over an IP network.
 By connecting multiprotocol subnetworks in a single-protocol backbone environment, IP tunneling using GRE allows network expansion across a single protocol backbone environment.